 I think like most men when I tire of a relationship I scale back a little at a time with more excuses than an explanation.
-I considered the unfairness of this, as my best friend’s ex-fiancee sat across the table blinking back tears, as she spoke about the mistakes she believed she’d made that caused her to be dumped.
+I considered the unfairness of this, as my best friend’s ex-fiancee sat across from me blinking back tears, as she pondered the reasons that caused her to be dumped.
 As I listened, I felt bad that I couldn’t comfort her.
 After all, all I knew was the truth, and the truth wouldn’t have made her feel better.
 The truth was that the only mistake she’d made was falling in love with someone who didn’t love her back.

 The unfortunate thing is that men often opt to vacate relationships for reasons that are seldom spoken, and too often women are left to speculate, or blame themselves for the split.
 Sometimes, these types of fall-outs can bring tragic results.
 In this case, my friend’s ex-fiancée, spoke candidly about contemplating suicide, because the rejection was just too great to bear.
 I spoke with three guys who ended relationships for “greener pastures,” in an attempt to understand why as men we find it hard, to tell the truth.

 Gil, 36 – “I had been dating a woman for six months, and I met another woman who I liked and enjoyed more.
 Because the first woman was an insistent caller, I was constantly put in the position to lie, because she was always pitching for me to see her more.
 Finally, after a stressful weekend of trying to balance my time, I told her I had met someone else and I wanted to move on.
 After that, she called me every night for a week crying and begging me to come over so we could talk.
 I refused, but I understand why men don’t tell the truth.
 The aftermath can bring about too much drama.”